-I was attending college parties, homecomings and banquets in the 90s.
-I well remember the velvet dresses with the teal blue, iridescent taffeta sleeves and skirting.
+I was attending college parties, homecoming, and banquets in the 90s.
+I well remember the velvet dresses with the teal blue, iridescent taffeta sleeves and skirt.
 I also remember wearing my hair just like the girl on the far left.
 The side ponytail with tendrils falling was a hot look back in the day.

-I never cease to be amazed how dramatically prom styles changed from 1980s through the early 1990s.
-When I was freshman in high school prom dresses by Gunne Sax were very popular.
-Here is a photo of some friends of mine from high school.
-This was taken at the Caney Valley High School (Caney, Kansas) prom in 1982.
+I never cease to be amazed by how prom styles changed from the 1980s through the early 1990s.
+When I was a freshman in high school prom dresses by Gunne Sax were very popular.
+Here is a photo of some older friends of mine from high school at their prom in 1982.
 I was a 9th grader that year and didn’t attend, but I remember the theme was Fantasy Island.
 All of these girls were juniors and seniors, some of whom I knew quite well through the school newspaper staff and school plays.

 Florals, Ribbons, Pastels and Lace

 Every spring in preparation for the annual prom, the maintenance men at CVHS would hang heavy-duty wires around the gym.
-From this, the junior class would spend a week of afternoons taping hundreds of streamers to the floor to create four crepe paper walls.
+The junior class would spend a week of afternoons taping hundreds of streamers from the top of those wires to the floor to create four crepe paper walls.
 It was really something to behold!

 This picture was taken the following year (1983) when 80s prom styles shifted to the Southern Belle look.
 We all wore these gigantic hoops under our dresses.
 We looked completely ridiculous dancing.
 That’s me on the back row in the white dress.